tawi1/DotsTrafficCity/docs/source/pedestrianInit.rst

 Pure DOTS
 ~~~~~~~~~~~~

-* Create new gameobject with `EntitySelectionService` component
+* Create a new gameobject with `EntitySelectionService` component
 * Use world position to get the nearest entity for that position.

 	..  code-block:: r